FlatStdlib/RE/README.md

 The following tools and//or documentation for information on syscalls
 - x86_64 syscall table (https://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/)
-- Disassembler - objdump is good
+- Disassembler - objdump
-- Hex Editor - open the elf
+- Hex Editor - HxD

 I added comments to the functions wrapping syscalls behind them.